Hey friends! Let’s talk about technology today, shall we?

-Technology has helped lift the burden of otherwise time consuming tasks.
+For one thing, technology has helped lift the burden of otherwise time-consuming tasks.
 (Have I mentioned my deep love of my Roomba recently)?

 Unfortunately, there’s a darker side to technology as well.
 This is the technology that sucks us in, separates us from close relationships, and fogs our brain with distractions.

 I was reading an article by Joshua Becker the other day, and he uncovered some alarming statistics.
 He found that: